 FOR THE TOP

 - 1/3 cup water

-- In a large bowl or the bowl of a stand-mixer, mix the flour, yeast, cinnamon and sugar.
+- In a large bowl or the bowl of a stand-mixer, mix the flour, yeast, cinnamon, all spice and sugar.

 - In a smaller bowl, lightly whisk together the egg, half of the milk and the vanilla extract.

-- Add the egg and milk mixture to the flour mixture and mix thoroughly.
-Attach the dough hook to the stand mixer and knead the dough on low-medium speed for 7-8 minutes.
-When it's ready the dough should be pulling away from the sides of the bowl and it should look smooth and elastic but still sticky.
-You can knead by hand but it may take around 10 minutes.
+- Attach the dough hook to the stand mixer and knead the dough on low-medium speed for 6-7 minutes.
+When it's ready the dough will look fairly smooth and elastic but still sticky.
+(You can knead by hand but it may take around 10 minutes).

 - Mix together the remaining flour and water until you have a smooth pipeable paste.
 Pour it into a plastic sandwich bag and snip off a tiny bit of the corner.
 Pipe a cross over each of the buns.

 - Place in the oven and cook for 25-27 minutes or until golden and cooked through.